NERSC/object-store/README.md

 # Object-Store in HPC
-Evaluating object stores for HPC science applications
+Evaluating object stores with HPC science applications

-**Object Stores** and its HPC friendly version:
+**Object Stores** and its HPC supported version:

 |  | Swift     | DAOS        | Ceph  |
 | :------------- | -------------: |-------------:| -----:|